JSH32/actias/actias-cli/README.md

 # Actias CLI
 Tool for interacting with the Actias API.
+This is designed to be used alongside the Web UI, not as a replacement for it.